jessicazhou/empiricalswe/WikiPageScraping/README.txt

-Takes an input of a list of github wiki pages to scrape with BeautifulSoup for further analysis.
+Takes an input of a list of github pages to scrape the content of wiki tab with BeautifulSoup for further analysis.

-To run this script: python3 scraping.py
+Prerequisite:
+Python 3.6.5
+beautifulsoup4-4.6.0
+bs4-0.0.1
+html5lib-1.0.1

+Sample Command:
+python3 autoscraping.py sampleURLS.txt

+Notes:
+Before running the script, please change the file directory in line 73 of autoscraping.py to your file directory.

 Learning Python and BS as I go, so here are some references I found helpful: